This Is Not That: Discipleship

 But how often do we actually experience it?

-After years of planting churches, preaching sermons, leading programs, I realized the problem wasn’t a lack of activity or accountability.
+After years of planting and pastoring churches, I realized the problem wasn’t a lack of activity or accountability.
 The greatest barrier was this:

 Most people had never experienced freedom inside the very frameworks they defended with a vengeance.